tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 When You rerun the plugin, these styles get updated -- as well as the things these styles are applied to.
 You'll see.

 Now You should have an overview of what the generator plugin generates.
+(The second plugin of the plugins will come into play later.)

 ### Decide if You want to use a baseline grid